Heartburn

 Heartburn is a distinctive burning feeling in the chest caused by stomach acid rising up into the gullet or oesophagus.
 It often occurs at night when people are lying down.
 It is also referred to as acid reflux, and can be quite painful.
 It is common - on some estimates as many as 40% of people will suffer from an episode of acid reflux at some point in any one week.

-There is a valve at the top of the stomach, connected with the muscles of the diaphragm, which is meant to keep acid within the stomach.
+There is a valve (the lower oesophageal sphincter) at the top of the stomach, connected with the muscles of the diaphragm, which is meant to keep acid within the stomach.
 Acid in the stomach is necessary for a good digestion and for other reasons.
 The body cells lining the stomach can cope with the acid, but the cells in the oesophagus are different, and get irritated.

 The valve may not work as it should for a number of reasons: